Alfresco/alfresco-android-kotlin-api/README.md

 While normally you could just destroy the persisted credentials, in case of SSO the session needs to be invalidated or the user will log back in without a credentials prompt.

-To do so, just extend `EndSessionActivity` and provide the credentials you were previously given.
+First, extend `EndSessionActivity` and provide the credentials you were previously given.

 ```kotlin
 class MyLogoutViewModel(context: Context, authType: AuthType?, authState: String, authConfig: AuthConfig)